-My name is Faith and I am a Shih Tzu.
-I am a female, housetrained, and up to date with my vaccines.
-I am good with other dogs.
-Please contact my friend JoAnn at 561-313-2005 or email@example.com if you are interested in adding me to your family.
+My name is Clover and I am a female Chihuahua Mix.
+I am spayed, housetrained, up to date with shots and good with dogs.
+If you are interested in me please contact JoAnn at 561-313-2005 or firstname.lastname@example.org

-My name is Bentley and I am a Miniature Schnauzer.
-I am a purebred male, neutered, housetrained, and up to date with my vaccines.
-I am good with kids and other dogs but I don’t like cats.
-Please contact my friend JoAnn at 561-313-2005 or firstname.lastname@example.org if you are interested in adding me to your family.
+My name is Lady and I am a female Beagle/Pug Mix.
+I am spayed, housetrained, up to date with shots, good with kids and good with dogs.
+If you are interested in me please contact JoAnn at 561-313-2005 or email@example.com

 Residence: Boynton Beach

 Career: Semi-retired auto mechanic

 Organization: Destiny for Dogs is a nonprofit dedicated to assisting seniors in keeping their dogs in their homes.
 It helps by providing food, supplies, veterinary care, short-term foster care in the event of medical and emergency situations, and planning to ensure the pet is cared for in the event the owner is no longer able to.
 They also are active in the rescue and placement of dogs in need.

 Why do you volunteer?

 Now that I find myself semi-retired, I have always wanted to be involved with an organization that helps our furry friends, to be their voice and save their lives.

 My wife and I met JoAnn Goodrich (founder of Destiny for Dogs) when we were going to foster one of her babies.
 The foster part did not work out; however, we felt like we had been a part of JoAnn’s life and commitment forever.
 We were attracted to the fact that we could make a difference in helping Destiny for Dogs grow into their new role as a nonprofit rescue.